DHRI-Curriculum/intro-python-workshop/lessons.md

 You should see the text `Hello world!` appear as output in the terminal window.

 Congratulations!
 You've written your first script.
-That's kind of a big deal.
+That's a big deal!

 There are a couple of important things to note here:
 - First, it bears repeating that you are moving between two different spaces, the text editor and the terminal.
 You wrote your Python script in the text editor, and used the terminal to run the script.